Consumer and stakeholder perspectives

 The food system consists of producers and consumers.
 Many people used to produce their own food, but today the distance between producer and consumer is often great.
 The intervention of supermarkets, for example, makes the food chain less transparent.
 Many people do not know exactly where their food comes from.

-Allotment gardeners who grow and eat their own crops are in fact both producers and consumers.
-Because of this dual role, kitchen gardeners possess relevant knowledge that can help foster a transition to a sustainable food system.
+Home gardeners who grow and eat their own crops are, in fact, both producers and consumers.
+This dual role gives home gardeners relevant knowledge that can help promote a transition to a sustainable food system.
+My first paper is about this dual role of consumer and producer and what we can learn from it.

 Researchers involved